-We’re here to inform our donors and partners, working in partnership to champion the projects our communities need.
+We’re also here to inform our partners, working with them to champion the projects our communities need.
 This means spotting bright ideas that make a big impact, so we can confidently invest in work that's truly effective.

 How we do it

 We advise and inform our partners who want to make a difference in the communities where they live and work.
 We know where their money will have the greatest impact and can connect them with organisations on their doorstep.
 We direct their giving towards the most pressing needs in the capital.

 We use this generous funding to award grants to a wide range of charitable organisations around specific themes, such as violence against women and girls, or mental health support.